syyunn/rit/README.md

     - Granger causality and transfer entropy are equivalent for Gaussian variables https://arxiv.org/abs/0910.4514

   - Multivariate Time Series Forecasting with Transfer Entropy Graph

+* note that Transfer Entropy is studied with Granger Causality because of its equivalence on Gaussian Assumption